 – feels, and almost always is (by non-experts), misunderstood

-– tends to constantly expect utter and devastating calamity (a mindset referred to by psychologists as CATASTROPHIZING, a state of mind cognitive behavioural therapy, and other types of therapy for BPD, seek to correct).
+– tends to constantly expect utter and devastating calamity (a mindset referred to by psychologists as CATASTROPHIZING, a state of mind cognitive behavioral therapy, and other types of therapy for BPD, seek to correct).

 HOW SUCH SYMPTOMS INTERACT AND INTENSIFY ONE ANOTHER: